 1.3 Relationship of the Parties

 a) Independent contractors.
 The parties acknowledge that in performance of the duties under this Agreement the Exchange and the Contractor are acting and performing as independent contractors.
-Nothing in this Agreement shall be construed or deemed to create a relationship of employer or employee or partner or joint venture or principal and agent between the Exchange and Contractor.
+Nothing in this Agreement shall be construed or deemed to create a relationship of employer or employee or partner or joint venture or principal and Agent between the Exchange and Contractor.
 In accordance with State and Federal law, the Exchange is not operating on behalf of Contractor or any subcontractor of Contractor.
-Neither Contractor nor its Participating providers, authorized subcontractors, or any agents, officers or employees of Contractor shall be deemed as agents, officers, employers, partners or associates of the Exchange.
+Neither Contractor nor its Participating providers, authorized subcontractors, or any Agents, officers or Employees of Contractor shall be deemed as Agents, officers, employers, partners or associates of the Exchange.

 b) Subcontractors.
 Contractor shall require any subcontractor or assignee to comply with applicable requirements in this Agreement.
 Nothing in this Agreement shall limit Contractor’s ability to hold subcontractor liable for performance under a contract between Contractor and its subcontractor(s).
 Contractor’s obligations pursuant to this Agreement and applicable laws, rules or regulations shall not be waived or released if Contractor subcontracts or otherwise delegates services of this contract.
 Contractor shall exercise due diligence in the selection of subcontractors and monitor services provided by subcontractors for compliance with the terms of this Agreement and applicable laws, rules or regulatory requirements or orders.